-Under the prestigious Felix Scholarships scheme, four Felix Scholarships will be available to well qualified students with Indian citizenship to pursue postgraduate study at the University, starting their programme in September 2017.
+Under the prestigious Felix Scholarships scheme, four Felix Scholarships will be available to well qualified students with Indian citizenship to pursue postgraduate study (PhD or Masters) at the University, starting their programme in September 2017.

-One further award, for study at Masters level, will be made to a student from a developing country* who can demonstrate academic excellence and financial need.
+One further award, for study at Masters level only, will be made to a student from a developing country* who can demonstrate academic excellence and financial need.

 What the awards provide